The Principal Dev – Masterclass for Tech Leads

 }

-mono-jsx supports <form> elements with the action attribute.
-The action attribute can be a string URL or a function that accepts a FormData object.
+mono-jsx allows you to use a function as the value of the action attribute of the <form> element.
 The function will be called on form submission, and the FormData object will contain the form data.

 function App() {